The Winding Narrative

 Kirsten Alexander on Riptides, her latest novel set in Queensland in the 1970s.

-Here’s a summary of my author interviews to end 2019 with a Christmas Book List to assist you in your gift buying this season or year round.
+Here’s a summary of my 2019 author interviews in a Christmas Book List 2019 to assist you in your gift buying this season or year round.

 Kate Murdoch on Managing Multiple Manuscripts.
 Kate has just released her second historical fiction book, The Orange Grove.